tbellicha/LazySummonersWar/CONTRIBUTING.md

     - [MRG] (Merge with another branch)
     - [RMV] (Remove something)

-* The title of the commit must be a summuary of the content and not be too long (less than 50 characters).
+* The title of the commit must be a summary of the content and not be too long (less than 50 characters).

 * Example:
   ```sh